vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/class_system/README.md

 The names of the classes map directly to the file paths in which they are stored.
 As a result, there must only be one class per file.
 For example:

-  - `Ext.util.Observable` is stored in `path/to/src/Ext/util/Observable.js`
+  - `Ext.mixin.Observable` is stored in `path/to/src/Ext/mixin/Observable.js`
   - `Ext.form.action.Submit` is stored in `path/to/src/Ext/form/action/Submit.js`
   - `MyCompany.chart.axis.Numeric` is stored in `path/to/src/MyCompany/chart/axis/Numeric.js`